 Views of the newly re-created bar at the Logan County Courthouse in Greenfield Village.
 (Photos by Jim Johnson)

 A huge thank you to Mary Fahey and Dennis Morrison for stewarding the project.
-Also to Mose Nowlin, our extraordinary volunteer with The Henry Ford’s Conservation Team, who lead the charge in creating the design, and produced beautifully detailed drawings.
-Ken Gesek, one of our Historic Buildings Carpenters, built the rail, Cuong Nguyen and Tamsen Brown, with the help of rest of THF Conservation Team, oversaw the restoration of the original spindles.
+Also to Mose Nowland, our extraordinary volunteer with The Henry Ford’s Conservation Team, who lead the charge in creating the design, and produced beautifully detailed drawings.
+Ken Gesek, one of our Historic Buildings Carpenters, built the rail, Cuong Nguyen and Tamsen Brown, with the help of the rest of the THF Conservation Team, oversaw the restoration of the original spindles.
 Tamsen also developed the formula to match the stain and finish to the existing woodwork in the courthouse.
 Jason Cagle, from the Painting Staff, skillfully applied the finish.
 Many other people worked to move the project forward as well.

 This true team effort resulted in the original spindles finally being reunited with the Logan County Courthouse after an absence of nearly 140 years.